Quality, Safety and Compliance at the heart of all we do

 The FIS code of conduct requires members:

-• To conduct business in a manner that will reflect credit on the Association, the industry and themselves.
+- To conduct business in a manner that will reflect credit on the FIS Community.

-• To adopt and commit to the principles and practices laid down by FIS.
+- To adopt and commit to the principles and practices laid down in FIS guidance and exercise high standards of business practice and workmanship communicating them effectively within your team.

-• In so far as they are able, to ensure that their products or systems are tested and/or comply with the recognised standards specified by the client or statutory authorities.
+- Ensure that products or systems are tested and/or comply with the recognised standards specified by the client or statutory authorities.

-• Not knowingly mislead others by fact or implication as to the performance of their products or systems.
+- Not knowingly mislead others by fact or implication as to the performance of products or systems.

-• To keep records of all RIDDOR reportable accidents and provide annual accident statistics to FIS.
+- To keep records of all RIDDOR reportable accidents and provide annual accident statistics to FIS when requested.

-• To display wherever practical the FIS Accredited Member Logo or FIS Associate Member Logo (as applicable) on its premises, website, business stationery and brochures and make this Code of Practice available for inspection.
+- To display wherever practical the FIS Accredited Member Logo or FIS Associate Member Logo (as applicable) on its premises, website, business stationery and brochures.

 If you are working with an FIS Member and do not believe they are adhering to this code, please contact the FIS via info@thefis.org or telephone 0121 707 0077.
 You can view our Complaints and Appeals Procedure here.